AdobeDocs/genstudio.en/help/user-guide/references/overview.md

 ## Brand validation

 In collaboration with the generative AI functionality, Brands, Products, and Personas play a crucial role in ensuring that all of your GenStudio content aligns with your brand identity.

-GenStudio conducts brand validation on various brand aspects, including:
+GenStudio conducts brand validation on various brand aspects and provides a checklist for generated content to highlight improvements areas to better align with your brand identity.

-* **Customer-specific** - Brand guidelines
-* **Channel platform** - Copy guidelines
-* **Ethical AI** - Gender, ethnicity and race, disability status, age
-* **Quality** - Plagiarism, grammar rules, correctness of human features in imagery, GenAI hallucinations (factuality)

-While in [Create mode](/help/user-guide/create/overview.md), brand validation information is available for any generated content.

-A Brand Validation icon displays for each generated email or image, indicating its compliance with brand guidelines.

-Click the icon to see the Brand Validation pane, which provides brand analysis information for key brand areas:

-* For emails - Brand voice and Channel
-* For images - Application photography restrictions and Other considerations

-This pane highlights areas where guidelines can be improved to adhere to your defined brand guidelines.
+See [Brand validation](/help/user-guide/references/brand-validation.md) for more information.
 <!-- ## Tutorials

 See Add brand references to learn how to add brands, products, and personas to GenStudio.